GiregL/Hadron/README.md

 ## Operators

-The two following are equivalent, so that you'll be able to use these with whatever you want.
+The two following are almost equivalent, so that you'll be able to use these with whatever you want.
 Just be coherent.

 `a +> b` pushes `a` in front of `b`